 Michael didn’t want his drinking to affect his father’s health.
-He knew he needed help and a fresh start, so he moved to Naples and entered the St. Matthew’s House Justin’s Place program, where he spent a year in treatment.
+He knew he needed help and a fresh start, so he entered the St. Matthew’s House Justin’s Place program, where he spent a year in treatment.
 He then spent another year in their transitional housing program, Wolfe Apartments, a drug- and alcohol-free structured community.
-He interned in the Recovery Team for Wolfe Apartments and eventually got a good job.
+He interned on the Recovery Team for Wolfe Apartments and eventually got a job as a freight broker agent.

 “Hope Home reinforces the healthy habits we learned in treatment,” says Michael.
 “It is a real-life extension that helps streamline the transition to everyday life.
 It offers an ability to live life on life’s terms.
 It gives you a better chance to maintain sobriety.”